 - You are likely to find the best rates on Vegas hotels on weekdays and in the summer when temperatures push 100° Fahrenheit/38° Celsius.

 - The closest airport is McCarran International Airport.
 I recommend taking a shuttle from the airport to your hotel if you are staying on the Strip, but if you want to save time, a taxi may be a better option.
-You don’t need to book these airport-to-hotel shuttles in advance.
-You’ll just purchase a ticket outside the terminal and wait for your chariot to arrive.
 I found taking a taxi was more convenient for returning to the airport from my hotel.

 What are your favorite non-gambling activities in Las Vegas?